tarstutorials/vrsensorint/source/content/m6/data_analysis.rst

 ..
 TODO show viz

-The last line is a nice function provided by LibEMG: it takes the raw signal and produces a visualization showing the signal pre- and post- filtering in the time and frequency domains.
-We'll explain what that last part means later, but for now, notice how the mean of the signal is now at 0V like we wanted, and also notice on the right how the range of frequencies is much more evenly distributed.
+``visualize_effect`` is a useful function provided by LibEMG: it takes the raw signal and produces a visualization showing the signal pre- and post- filtering in the time and frequency domains.
+We'll explain what that last part means later, but for now, notice how the mean of the signal is now at 0V like we wanted, and  how the range of frequencies seen on the right are much more evenly distributed.
 This signal definitely has more desirable qualities than the raw signal from before.

 ^^^^^^^^^^^^^^^^^^^^^^^
 Types of Visualizations